 Because of this, it’s always important to ask your doctor or caregiver if you’re an inpatient or an outpatient on each day.
 This can have implications for which parts of your stay are and are not covered under Part A.

-Typically, many people who enroll in Part A are 65 and older.
-However, some specific groups of people younger than 65 may also be eligible for Part A. These groups include people with:
+Typically, many people who enroll in Part A are age 65 and older.
+However, some specific groups of people younger than 65 years old may also be eligible for Part A. These groups include people with:

 - a disability